 Address: Harffstraße 110A, 40591 Düsseldorf, Germany

-The center’s previous name was acquired in the year 2010 by the Meilenwerk AG, thus the need for a change to the current name the center now bears Classic Remise Dusseldorf.
+The center’s previous name was acquired in 2010 by Meilenwerk AG.
+Thus, there is a need to change the center’s current name to Classic Remise Dusseldorf.

-The center is usually open from Monday to Saturday from 8:00 am to 10:00 pm.
-On Sundays, it opens from 10:00 am to 10:00 pm.
-The Classic Remise Dusseldorf is really a lovely place to be in.
+The center is usually open from Monday to Saturday from 8:00 a.m. to 10:00 pm.
+On Sundays, it opens from 10:00 a.m. to 10:00 pm.
+The Classic Remise Dusseldorf is a lovely place to be in.